ramontayag/weddingstarter/README.md

 ### Reporting

-There is no admin panel with Selfstarter.
+There is no admin panel with Weddingstarter.
 This could be useful when the project's funding time is over and you want to export your orders elsewhere.

 Relatedly, some analytics would be nice.
 It'd be good to know how many reservations you receive over time, as well as the specifics of each order.
 Customers may have questions or might want to modify their order after they've placed it.